opencollective/opencollective-api/docs/postgres.md

 ## Migrations

-When creating migrations and interacting with the database please follow the guidelines below;
+When creating migrations and interacting with the database please follow the guidelines below.

 ### Create a migration